zdravkov/kendo-docs/getting-started/javascript-dependencies.md

     http://cdn.kendostatic.com/2014.1.416/js/kendo.ui.core.min.js

-> **Important:** in order to use HTTPS, you need to directly access the CloudFront CDN
+> **Important:** in order to use HTTPS, you need to directly access the CloudFront CDN as shown below, or use your own domain and SSL certificate as depicted here: http://aws.amazon.com/cloudfront/custom-ssl-domains/

     https://da7xgjtj801h2.cloudfront.net/<version>/js/<filename>.min.js
     https://da7xgjtj801h2.cloudfront.net/<version>/styles/<filename>.min.css

+or
 ### CDN Fallback and Troubleshooting

 Although the Amazon cloud service provides a very reliable level of uptime, disruptions or connection problems are theoretically possible.